rackerlabs/support-how-to/content/rpc-openstack/rpc-openstack-faq.md

 >**Automation**

->RPC is deployed using Ansible software, supports OpenStack Orchestration (Heat), can be combined with our DevOps Automation Service to help automate a customer&rsquo;s process for deploying and scaling applications, and provides solution templates that enable customers to deploy production-ready application stacks in minutes.
+>RPC is deployed using Ansible software, supports OpenStack Orchestration (Heat), can be combined with our DevOps Automation Service to help automate a customer's process for deploying and scaling applications, and provides solution templates that enable customers to deploy production-ready application stacks in minutes.

 >**Fanatical Support**